aeolus-incubator/templates/games/BrowserQuest/README.md

 * EC2 (64-bit instances, including m1.small)
 * VMware vSphere (64-bit instances)

 Requirements
 ------------

-Tcp ports 80 and 8000 must be open for incoming traffic.
+Tcp port 80 must be open for incoming traffic.

 How to use
 ----------

 Build and launch the instance, then connect to it on port 80 using http.

 Browser support
 ---------------